mcamou/scuby/README.md

 Scuby was first publicly presented at RubyConf 2009, in the talk _Ruby is from Mars, Functional Languages are from Venus: Integrating Ruby with Erlang, Scala or F#_ by Angela O.K.
 Wright.

-The project is sponsored by [Abstra.cc](http://www.abstra.cc) where we use it for our internal development.
+The project has been sponsored in part by [Abstra.cc](http://www.abstra.cc) where we use it for our internal development.

 ## ADDING SCUBY TO YOUR PROJECT